AdaGold/adagrams-py/README.md

 ### Get Familiar

-Take time to read through the Wave 1 implementation requirements and the tests for wave 1.
+Take time to read through the Wave 1 implementation requirements and the tests for Wave 1.
 Write down your questions, and spend some time going through your understanding of the requirements and tests.
 Make sure you can run `$ pytest` and see the tests fail.

 If, after you have taken some time to think through the problem and would like direction for how to dissect the problem, or if you need clarity on the terms/vocabulary we used in this project, you can check out [a small hint we've provided](./project_docs/hints.md).